DevExpress/testcafe/docs/articles/documentation/continuous-integration/jenkins.md

     sudo nano /Library/LaunchDaemons/org.jenkins-ci.plist
     ```

-3. Find the `USER_NAME` option and change its value to the user name under whose account macOS is started:
+3. Find the `USER_NAME` option and change its value to the username under whose account macOS is started:

     ```xml
     <key>USER_NAME</key>
     <string>peter.p</string>
     ```

 4. Find the `JENKINS_HOME` key that specifies the Jenkins home directory.
-Copy the directory content to a local user's home directory and specify the new path under the `JENKINS_HOME` key:
+Copy the directory content to a local user's directory and specify the new path under the `JENKINS_HOME` key:

     ```xml
     <key>JENKINS_HOME</key>